Side effects of the morning after pill

 Please check your spelling or try another treatment name.

-What should I do if I get side effects?
+What to do if you get morning after pill side effects

-Getting side effects can be unpleasant.
 Most side effects don’t affect how well the morning after pill works, unless you throw up within a few hours of taking the pill.
-If this happens to you, speak to your GP or pharmacist because it might mean that you have to take another one.
+If this happens to you, speak to your GP or pharmacist.
+It could mean the pill may not have had time to be absorbed into your body.
+This might mean that you have to take another one.

 If you find that you can put up with the side effects that you get, you don’t need to do anything.
-If your side effects really bother you, there may be some things that you can do to help.
+If the side effects really bother you, there may be some things that you can do to help.
 If you get pain or discomfort, you can take regular over-the-counter painkillers such as paracetamol or apply hot compresses to the area.
-If you feel sick, anti-sickness remedies like ginger might help.
+If you feel sick, anti-sickness home remedies like making a cup of ginger tea might help.

-If you are sick within three hours after you take Levonelle or ellaOne, you may need to take another tablet.
+If you are sick within two hours after you take Levonelle or ellaOne, you may need to take another tablet.
+On an empty stomach, your body usually absorbs medication within 30 minutes to an hour of taking it.
+But if you have eaten a big meal, have food poisoning, or feel sick for some other reason, your body might not have had time to absorb your emergency contraceptive pill.
 Speak to a GP or pharmacist if this happens to you.

-How does the morning after pill affect your periods?
+Does the morning after pill affect your period?

-The morning after pill can cause changes to your period.
+Yes, the morning after pill can cause changes to your period.
+It can also make it come earlier than usual or up to seven days later than usual.
 It affects women in different ways.
 Your next period may be lighter or heavier than normal, or your next period may come earlier or later than is normal for you.
 Some women get spotting after taking the morning after pill.

-If your period is more than 3 weeks late, you’ll need to take a pregnancy test.
+If your period is more than three weeks late, you’ll need to take a pregnancy test.

 Is the morning after pill safe for everyone?

-Most women can safely take the morning after pill.
+Most women can safely take the morning after pill, but it might not be suitable for everyone.

 Women who have to take steroid tablets to control severe asthma should not use EllaOne.
 If you have a severe allergy to any of the contents of the morning after pill you should also not use it.
 All of the morning after pills contain lactose.

-It’s important to check with your doctor or pharmacist if you’re taking any medication, to make sure it won’t affect the morning after pill.
+It’s important to check with your doctor or pharmacist if you’re taking any medication, to make sure it won’t affect, or be affected by the morning after pill.

-What are the long-term effects of the morning after pill?
+What are the long-term side effects of the morning after pill?

-• Infertility.
-Taking the morning after pill doesn’t affect the chances of you getting pregnant in the future.
+Research shows that taking the morning after pill doesn’t affect the chances of you getting pregnant in the future.
+It also doesn’t increase your risk of miscarriage, stillbirth or affect fetal development of future pregnancies.

-• Blood clots.
-The morning after pill doesn’t put you at a risk of blood clots.
+Research shows the morning after pill doesn’t put you at an increased risk of blood clots.

 How do I know my morning after pill is working properly?